One of the most rewarding things you can do in the process of developing a new product is creating a prototype.

 When approaching potential investors, a prototype of your design will ensure you are taken more seriously.
 A prototype will always distinguish an idea from sketch or computer-generated image version.
 An inventor armed with a prototype will be viewed as a serious innovator with a purpose well thought through and a feasible project idea to take to market.

-The engineering or product development team is only the first segment of an organization when thinking in terms of NPD.
+The engineering or product development team is only the first segment of an organisation when thinking in terms of NPD.
 Obviously, a prototype is beneficial in this department.
 However, it is important that other relevant areas within your company such as the sales team and marketing department have a full understanding of the product, so they are better prepared to develop campaigns and sales pitches that accurately portray the product.
 A prototype will of greater value for this than drawings or sketches may have been.

 - Prototyping to determine the most advantageous manufacturing methods.